Tutorial: Running a Cardiovascular System Model on o²S²PARC from the SPARC Portal

 Prerequisites

-• An active o²S²PARC account: if you don't have an account on https://osparc.io/, please send an e-mail to support to request one.
+- An active o²S²PARC account: if you don't have an account on https://osparc.io/, please go to https://osparc.io/ and click on "Request Account".
 This will allow you to take advantage of the full o²S²PARC functionality.

 Getting Started